 The Burn Fellowship at the University of Southern California is based at the LAC+USC Medical center and is an asymmetric track in the ACGME Surgical Critical Care Fellowship.
 The Fellowship includes all aspects of acute and reconstructive burn care as well as adult and pediatric intensive care.
 By the completion of the Fellowship, the trainee will be experienced in resuscitation, operative treatment, critical care, rehabilitation, and burn scar reconstruction.
 The schedule has eight (8) months in the Burn Unit and four (4) months of Surgical Critical.
 This schedule allows training in all aspects of burn treatment while making the fellow eligible for certification (CAQ) in Surgical Critical Care.
 The Burn Unit is verified by the American Burn Association and the American College of Surgeons and admits 400 adult and pediatric patients each year.
 The Trauma program is similarly credentialed.
 There is ample opportunity for clinical research.
 Applicants must have completed a minimum of three (3) years of clinical training in plastic or general surgery and be eligible for licensing in California.

-Interested parties should contact Jackie Stout at 323 409 8597 or Warren Garner MD at 323 407 7750; email
+Interested parties should contact Jackie Stout at 323 409 8597 or Justin Gillenwater, MD at (323) 409-7750; email

+The ABA’s Call for Training Program information is now open.
 If you have a burn fellowship and would like to post information, email us.